On This Page

 Who can delegate, which acts can be delegated and who can accept delegation?

 RNs and RPNs can delegate and accept delegation if they are registered in the General, Extended or Emergency Assignment Class.
-RNs and RPNs cannot delegate the controlled act of dispensing a drug.
+RNs and RPNs cannot delegate the controlled act of dispensing a drug or treating, by means of psychotherapy technique.

 NPs cannot delegate the following controlled acts: